Day 1: High-level presentation on DevOps concepts (1 hour)

 - Introduction to CI/CD.

-- Create and deploy a simple CI/CD pipeline in GitLab.
+- Hands-On Lab (paired):- Create and deploy a simple CI/CD pipeline in GitLab.

 - Automate a sample application build and test.